-- Please note, all children must be potty trained, with the exception of our Toddlers and Early Intervention children. - Please note, there is no nap time in Playschool.
+Please note, all children must be potty trained, with the exception of our Toddlers and Early Intervention children.

 JUNIOR KINDERGARTEN

 kcs Association offers a Junior Kindergarten Program also referred to as Pre-Kindergarten.
 Children, who are 4 years old (as of December 31st) will learn together in an enriched, integrated setting.
 The program runs daily from 8:45 am to 2:15 pm.